kyurban/SRS/README.md

 Document Purpose:

-The purpose of this SRS document is to outline the requirements for the development of the “Cafeteria Ordering System.”
-It details the system's objectives, constraints, and interactions with external systems.
+The purpose of this SRS document was to detail the system's objectives, constraints, and interactions with external systems.
 This document aims to provide a clear understanding of the system requirements for stakeholders and to obtain their approval.

 System Overview: